luciyer/pigeon/README.md

-# Pigeon
+# 🐦

 ### What's Pigeon?

-🐦 Pigeon is a lightweight framework that sits on top of express, express-validator, and mongoose.
+Pigeon is a lightweight framework that sits on top of express, express-validator, and mongoose.
 Pigeon provides an easy way to bootstrap a REST API.

 ```